hunterandersen/SnakeForKat/README.md

 I don't inted to continue working on this project much, beyond tinkering with simple color design.
 I'm not happy with the current color scheme.

 - [] Update the color scheme (background webpage/background of game canvas/player color)
+- [] Move the index.html/css/js files out of the root folder without breaking the hosting via Netlify
 - [] Update the graphics by adding images instead of drawing everything
 - [] Add a database backend to allow for persistent high scores
 - [] Add sound effects to enhance game experience